-- TWENTY-FOUR (24) CONSECUTIVE MONTHS for private use. - SIX (6) CONSECUTÍVE MONTHS for commercial use or rental use.
+- 1. TWENTY-FOUR (24) consecutive months, for private use owners. - 2.
+SIX (6) consecutive months, for commercial use owners.

-The product is used commercially when it is used in connection with any work or employment that generates income during any part of the warranty period.
-The product is also used commercially when, at any point during the warranty period, it is licensed for commercial use.
+A Product is used commercially when it is used in connection with any work or employment that generates income during any part of the warranty period.
+A Product is also used commercially when, at any point during the warranty period, it is licensed for commercial use.